NickshihU7/EE6470/HW7/README.md

 ## How to execute the codes

--	Build the platforms of RISC-V VP.
+-	Build the `tiny32-mc` platform of RISC-V VP.

 		$ cd HW7/vp
 		$ mkdir build